MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/registers-window.md

 ---
-title: Viewing and Editing Registers in WinDbg
+title: Viewing and Editing Registers in WinDbg (Classic)
 description: In WinDbg, you can view and edit registers by entering commands, by using the Registers window, or by using the Watch Window.
 keywords: ["debugging information windows, Registers window", "Registers window", "registers, Registers window"] ms.date: 05/23/2017
 ---

-# Viewing and Editing Registers in WinDbg
+# Viewing and Editing Registers in WinDbg (Classic)

 Registers are small volatile memory units that are located on the CPU.
 Many registers are dedicated to specific uses, and other registers are available for user-mode applications to use.
 The x86-based and x64-based processors have different collections of registers available.
 For more information about the registers on each processor, see [Processor Architecture](processor-architecture.md).